rencire/laptop-nas-example/README.md

 This file includes some ssh confniguration to harden security.

 ## nix/nixosModules/ssh-keys.nix
-This file is for specifying our public ssh key, so that we can ssh into our nixos installer.
+This file is for specifying our public ssh keys, for both the installer and also the final nixos we install on our target machine.

+There are three keys here for the 3 different users:
+1. `installer`
+- Key is meant for us to remote into the bootstrapped installer os, so that we can start nixos installation process.
+- Not used after we are done with initial nixos installation.
+Future upgrades/updates will be handled via `deploy` user.

+2. `deploy` key is for our deploy user.
+- As mentioned previously, this is thte main user we use for updating our target machine's os remotely.

+3. `admin` key is for the admin user of our target machine.
+- This is mainly meant for troubleshooting (e.g if we need to manually ssh into the target machine and manually execute commands).

 In future, would like to use a more robust solution for key management, like [`sops-nix`](https://github.com/Mic92/sops-nix) for example.
 While exposing a **public** key is not unsafe compared to exposing **private** key,